Ballpoint pen: Production in China

-Many industrial sites specialized in pen production were created in China.
+Many industrial sites specializing in pen production were created in China.
 One important production site is the Fenshui Township.
 Their ballpoint pen production started in 1974, when the Hangzhou Ballpoint Pen Factory initiated its production using bamboo.
 The Wengang Township has a long tradition of brush pen production, but all kinds of pens are produced, including ballpoint pens.
 In 2002, China's Pen Capital was constructed in Wenzhou, with an investment of ¥ 600 million.
 AIHAO was one of the first companies to move to the industrial site.
 Their most famous product is the ball-point pen.

 In the 2000s, China ballpoint pen production skyrocketed.
 In 2017, China produced 38 billion ballpoint pens per year, 80% of the global market.
-But the country had a problem in precision engineering the ballpoint pen tip, which had to be imported from Germany, Switzerland, and Japan for the cost of ¥ 120 million a year.
+But the country had a problem in precision engineering the ballpoint pen tip, which had to be imported from Germany, Switzerland, and Japan for the cost of ¥120 million a year.
 The subject was criticized by western media.
 Forbes argued that the lack of IP protections were the cause of it, as the country wouldn't attract investments in innovation.
 Financial Times argued that because of Chinese self-sufficiency policy, companies handled the entire supply chain by themselves, thus creating inefficiency.
 Hong Kong Economic Journal declared that "the day China can produce a 100% homemade ball pen will be the day it truly qualifies as a first-class industrial power".

 Since 2011, the Ministry of Science and Technology invested $8.7 million in the production of the tips.
 Beifa Group worked with Taiyuan Iron & Steel Group (TISCO) with no success.
 In 2016, the Chinese Premier Li Keqiang complained on national television about the quality of Chinese pens.
 In June 2016, TISCO produced the first national ballpoint pen.
 In November, TISCO's industry standard was approved by the China Metallurgical Standardization Research Institute and on 10 January 2017 the pens were officially announced.
 The achievement reached the front-page news, was discussed in talk shows and celebrated on social media.